 Traditionally salaries within the hospitality, travel, and tourism sectors are lower than those in other industries.
 However, there are still certain roles in these sectors that can prove financially lucrative.

 Starting salaries for hotel managers are in the region of £20,000 to £40,000 depending on the location and size of the hotel.
 In London, general managers earn, on average, £85,000 with a range of £50,000 to £200,000 for the largest, most prestigious hotels.

-Continually welcoming new guests to the hotel means each day is filled with different challenges and requests which keeps your working day interesting.
+Continually welcoming new guests to the hotel means each day is filled with different challenges and requests and this keeps your working day interesting.

 Opportunities within hotel management are endless and to make the most of them you'll need to be flexible.
 You could work for an independent or chain hotel, become a general manager or manage specific departments, and work in a variety of locations such as big cities or coastal areas.
-You'll get to tackle new challenges every day and meet and make connections with people from all over the world.
+You'll get to meet and make connections with people from all over the world.
 If you're after a standard Monday to Friday 9am to 5pm job, hotel management probably isn't for you.

 4. Job satisfaction

 As a hotel manager your job is about people and you therefore need to be a people person.
 Your aim is to ensure that every guest's stay is as pleasant and enjoyable as possible and that the highest standards of customer service are met.
 In short it's your job to make people happy.

 Knowing that this has been successfully achieved through positive feedback and good reviews will bring you a great sense of job satisfaction and will spur you on to achieve even better results.